Yamazaki93/TSWRDConnector/README.md

  - This program is NOT endorsed by either P.I.
 Engineering (RailDriver) or Dovetail Games (TSW).
 This is simply a fan creation.
 I am NOT affilated with either of them.

- - It may be very flaky or doesn't work for your PC as it's not been well tested.
-Please use `Issues` to address any specific problems.
+ - It may be very flaky or doesn't work for your PC as it's not been well tested and work-in-progress.
+Please use `Issues` to discuss any specific problems.

  - No discussion/works here will be related to circumventing any digital rights protection mechanisms.
 Please supports the developers!
 (Yes, even though there's no official RailDriver support, it is still a very good game)